cmelius/SendToPdfMerger/README.md

 # SendToPdfMerger
-merge multiple PDF files into one as send-to extension in Windows Explorer
+merge multiple PDF files into one from "Send-to" in Windows Explorer

 Python must be installed.
 Get it here: https://www.python.org/downloads/